bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 881 - If the API for a commonly used feature forces users to learn about other features that are rarely used, this increases the cognitive load on users who don’t need the rarely used features.

  - loc 919 - In my experience, the sweet spot is to implement new modules in a somewhat general-purpose fashion.
 The phrase “somewhat general-purpose” means that the module’s functionality should reflect your current needs, but its interface should not.
-Instead, the

  - loc 1065 - Red Flag: Pass-Through Method  A pass-through method is one that does nothing except pass its arguments to another method, usually with the same API as the pass-through method.
 This typically indicates that there is not a clean division of responsibility between the classes.